TheOdinProject/curriculum/foundations/html_css/html-foundations/links-and-images.md

 </summary>

 1. Create a new directory named `images` within the `odin-links-and-images` project.
-1. Next, download [this image](https://unsplash.com/photos/Mv9hjnEUHR4/download?force=true&w=640) and move it into the images directory we just created.
+1. Next, [download our practice image](https://unsplash.com/photos/Mv9hjnEUHR4/download?force=true&w=640) and move it into the images directory we just created.
 1. Rename the image to `dog.jpg`.

 </details>